Providing information about your heart to your doctor

 Atrial fibrillation (or AFib) is a common condition in which the upper chambers of the heart beat very fast and irregularly.
-If you have AFib, or your doctor suspects that you do, cardiac monitoring may be recommended to determine how often and how long it occurs.
+If you have AFib, or if your doctor suspects that you do, cardiac monitoring may be recommended to determine how often and how long it occurs.
 In some cases, your doctor may want to monitor how effective different treatments are at keeping your AFib under control.

 Types of cardiac monitoring vary in terms of how long they can be used and how information is captured.
 Common types of cardiac monitoring systems include:

-A recorder worn on the body for up to 30 days.
+An event recorder is a recorder worn on the body for up to 30 days.
 It typically requires activation by pushing a button to record the heart’s activity.

-If you’re wondering about how advanced continuous heart monitoring might help guide your health care decisions, it’s time to talk to your doctor.
+If you’re wondering about how advanced continuous heart monitoring might help guide your healthcare decisions, it’s time to talk to your doctor.
 Here are some questions you might ask:

 You may want to save or print these questions and take them with you to your next doctor’s appointment.